-Date 9:
+Date:

-1. Name of Reporter/Person Filing the Report
+Name of Reporter/Person Filing the Report

-e: Reports may be made anonymously, but no disciplinary action will be taken against an alleged essor solely on the basis of an anonymous report.)
+(Note: Reports may be made anonymously, but no disciplinary action will be taken against an alleged aggressor solely on the basis of an anonymous report.)

-2. C heck whether you are the: □ Target of the behavior □ Reporter (not the target)
+2. Check whether you are the: □ Target of the behavior □ Reporter (not the target)

-3. C heck whether you are a: □ Student □ Staff member (specify role)
+3. Check whether you are a: □ Student □ Staff member (specify role)

-□ Pa arent Administrator Other (specify)
+□ Parent □ Administrator □ Other (specify)

-4. P rovide your contact information/telephone number:
+4. Provide your contact information/telephone number:

-5. li you are a student, state your grade:
+5. If you are a student, state your grade:

-INF( DRMATION ABOUT THE INCIDENT:
+INFORMATION ABOUT THE INCIDENT:

-ne of Target (of behavior):
+Name of Target (of behavior):

-ne of Aggressor (Person who engaged in the behavior):
+Name of Aggressor (Person who engaged in the behavior):

-e(s) and Times of Incident(s):
+Date(s) and Times of Incident(s):

-Loca ation of Incident(s) (Be as specific as possible):
+Location of Incident(s) (Be as specific as possible):

-6. V itnesses (List people who saw the incident or have information about it):
+6. Witnesses (List people who saw the incident or have information about it):

-Nan ne: Student □ Staff □ Other
+Name: Student Staff Other

-Nan ne: Student □ Staff □ Other
+Name: Student Staff Other

-Nan ne: Other
+Name: Student Staff Other

-and escribe the incident (include the names of people involved, what occurred, and what each person did said, including the specific words used).
-Please use additional space on back if essary
+7. Describe the incident (including the names of people involved, what occurred, and what each person did and said, including the specific words used).
+Please use additional space on the back if necessary